thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 ###### *If you don't know, now you know: [PATH]()*

-PATH is an environmental variable in Linux and Unix-like operating systems which specifies all bin and sbin directories that hold all executable programs are stored.
+PATH is an environmental variable in Linux and Unix-like operating systems which specifies all bin and sbin directories that hold all executable programs are stored.<br>
 When the user run any command on the terminal, its request to the shell to search for executable files with the help of PATH Variable in response to commands executed by a user.

 ### Wildcard

-When you provide **--** followed by two spaces, it instructs the program to stop interpret command line argument
+When you provide **--** followed by two spaces, it instructs the program to stop interpret command line argument.

 #### Chown/Chmod file reference

-Here we gonna use the **--reference=FILE** parameter that use the given *file*'s owner and group rather than specifying OWNER:GROUP values
+Here we wil use the **--reference=FILE** parameter that use the given *file*'s owner and group rather than specifying OWNER:GROUP values.

 ```bash
 touch -- --reference=.thomas.txt
 chown -R * .txt # This wil
 ```

-Here below is an example
+Here below is an example:

 ```bash
 # Create:
 # - One file called ".thomas.txt" that belong to me
 # - One filed called "--reference=.thomas.txt" which will be used as a reference parameter

 kali@kali:/example$ touch .thomas.txt
 kali@kali:/example$ touch -- --reference=.thomas.txt

 # You can see that all files, except the two I created belongs to root
 kali@kali:/example$ ls -all
 total 44